"

 Figure 1.6.
 April Cyaltsa Finkbonner On The Job / Photo Credit: ©

-My name is April Cyaltsa Finkbonner and I am a journeyman IronWorker from Local 86, Seattle, WA.
+My name is April Cyaltsa Finkbonner and I am a journeyman ironworker from Local 86, Seattle, WA.
 I joined the ironworkers apprenticeship in 1995 and I am currently a welding instructor for the Local 86 apprenticeship program.

-I was introduced to welding in my early 20’s when my dad was doing some repair work on our commercial fishing boat.
+I was introduced to welding in my early twenties when my dad was doing some repair work on our commercial fishing boat.
 I was curious about what he was working on, and he said, “Grab that hood and come watch me.”
 After he finished welding a broken piece back together, I said, “Wow, that was cool.”
 He said, “You should look into welding.
 They say women make pretty good welders with their steady hands.”
 At that moment, I was immediately hooked on welding.
-I took his advice and registered at a technical college for a 9-month welding course.
-It was there that I found that Flux Core Arc Welding (FCAW) was my favorite welding process.
-My welding instructors were suggesting that we pursue an apprenticeship program.
-I wanted to know what trade welded a lot with the self-shielded FCAW process, and they said, “the Ironworkers.”
+I took his advice and registered at a technical college for a nine-month welding course.
+It was there that I found that FCAW was my favorite welding process.
+My welding instructors were suggesting that I pursue an apprenticeship program.
+I wanted to know what trade welded a lot with the self-shielded FCAW process, and they said, “The ironworkers.”
 I asked, “And what do they do?”
-My instructor replies, “They build bridges and skyscrapers and stuff.”
+My instructor replied, “They build bridges and skyscrapers and stuff.”
 I said, “Oh yeah?
 That’s what I want to do!”
-So, I joined the ironworkers, with my FCAW certification in hand.
-As an apprentice, I was able to take some of the welding dispatches that were not able to be filled by the journeymen, which meant that I was able to receive journeyman’s pay.
-As a journeyman, I invested most of my ironworker career as a production welder.
-In 2005, I was recruited to be a welding instructor for the apprenticeship and I consider myself blessed to have the opportunity to teach what I love.

 I highly encourage people who like to work with their hands to take a welding course and learn all of the different processes.
 They’re bound to find something that piques their interest.
-Once you have the welding skills, the possibilities are endless, especially for the creative minds.
+Once you have the welding skills, the career possibilities are endless, especially for the creative minds.
 “If you need it, you can weld it.
 If you can imagine it, you can weld it.”

 Developing Industries and Technologies